 About Micron Technology, Inc.

 Micron Technology is one of the largest memory chip makers in the world.
 It makes DRAM (Dynamic Random Access Memory), NAND Flash, and NOR Flash memory, and other memory technologies.
-The company sells to customers in networking and storage, consumer electronics, solid-state drives, and mobile telecommunications, but its largest concentration (about a quarter of sales) is the computer market.
+Its memory and storage solutions enable disruptive trends, including artificial intelligence, 5G, machine learning, and autonomous vehicles, in key market segments like mobile, data center, client, consumer, industrial, graphics, automotive, and networking.
 Micron's products are offered under the Micron, Crucial, and Ballistix brands, as well as private labels.
-The US-based company generates about 90% of sales internationally.
-Besides being one of the biggest chipmakers, Micron is one the most durable, marking its 40th anniversary in 2018.
+Micron generates nearly 55% of revenue from US.

 Sales and Marketing